 If your business meets the requirements for an FMLA-covered employer, list the process and qualifications for FMLA leave, including military FMLA leave as a part of your employee attendance policy.
-It’s also a good idea to designate a single employee to answer all FMLA-related questions.

 Since almost all businesses are covered by USERRA, make sure military leave policies, including reemployment, are covered in your employ attendance guide.
-As with FMLA, it’s a good idea to have one designated go-to person for questions, as USERRA can get confusing.

-Leave of absence
+Leave of Absence

-If your business offers any other employee leave-of-absence options, be sure to include those in your policy as well.
+If your business offers any other employee leave of absence options, be sure to include those in your policy as well.

 Some states and local governments mandate allowable or protected leave for things such as attending school events, donating blood or volunteering.
 Research your local and state laws and include them in your employee attendance policy.

-Discipline and consequence
+Discipline and Consequences